 The basic qualifications for a Section 8 housing voucher involve U.S. citizenship or immigration status, household income and assets.
 To qualify, applicants must make below a certain percent of the local median income.

-How to Apply for HUD Section 8
+About HUD Section 8 Applications

-The process to submit a Section 8 housing application depends on which PHA to apply to.
+The process to submit a Section 8 housing application depends on which PHA you apply to.
 While many PHAs now accept applications online, some require you to submit your documents in person or through the mail.
 Make sure to determine how your PHA takes applications, to ensure your forms are received.

 To complete the application, you must provide certain information about each member of your household.
 This typically includes personal information such as names, dates of birth and disability status, if applicable.